-Our Nominating and Corporate Governance Committee oversees and assists our Board in reviewing and recommending nominees for election as directors.
-Our Nominating and Corporate Governance Committee operates under a written charter and is responsible for, among other things:
+Our nominating and corporate governance committee assists our Board in overseeing corporate governance matters and in reviewing and recommending nominees for election as directors.
+Our nominating and corporate governance committee operates under a written charter and is responsible for, among other things:

-- identifying individuals qualified to become members of our Board, consistent with criteria approved by our Board; - recommending to our Board the nominees for election to our Board at annual meetings of our stockholders; - overseeing programs and practices on sustainability topics, including environmental and social affairs; - overseeing the self-evaluations of our Board and management; and - developing and recommending to our Board any proposed changes to our corporate governance guidelines and principles.
+- identifying individuals qualified to become members of our Board, consistent with criteria set forth in the corporate governance guidelines and any additional criteria approved by our Board; - recommending to our Board the nominees for election to our Board at annual meetings of our stockholders; - reviewing Board committee structure and membership; - overseeing programs and practices on ESG topics, including environmental sustainability and climate change, governance and social matters; - overseeing the evaluation of our Board and management; - · reviewing and reassessing compliance with the code of ethics and conduct and recommend any proposed changes to our Board; and - developing and recommending to our Board any proposed changes to our corporate governance guidelines and principles.

-Our Nominating and Corporate Governance Committee consists of Mr. Nielsen, Dr. Root and Ms. Lucchese, with Mr. Nielsen serving as chair.
-The composition of our Nominating and Corporate Governance Committee meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations.
+Our nominating and corporate governance committee consists of Mr. Nielsen, Dr. Root and Ms. Lucchese, with Mr. Nielsen serving as chair.
+The composition of our nominating and corporate governance committee meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations.

-The Nominating and Corporate Governance Committee held six meetings in 2021.
+The nominating and corporate governance committee held four meetings in 2022.